 - You’re at least cloud-curious.
 The cloud offers a great deal of potential for organizations.
 If you’re not currently using it, it would be great if you’re at least open to considering the value it can provide.

-- Your organization has policies that care about people.
-Flexible / Unlimited / Mandatory PTO, unlimited sick time, an environment of freedom/trust.
+- Your organization has policies that treat staff as humans.
+Flexible / Unlimited / Mandatory PTO, unlimited sick time, an environment of freedom/trust, etc. are some examples.

 - You don’t want me to stay “in a lane”.
 I am someone who loves “honey-combing” to provide value across an organization.

 - You want ideas for improvement.
 I have been described as an “idea-dense” person.
 They’re not all going to be gold, but receptive organizations will benefit the most from me.

 - You believe that technology delivery is a team sport.